 DATA-DRIVEN DECISION MAKING :

 Data-Driven Decision Making (DDDM) is an approach to business governance that is backed up by proven data rather than making decisions based on intuition and emotion.
 As business technology has improved exponentially in recent years, data-driven decisions are becoming a fundamental requirement in every industry.
-Success of this approach may also rely on the quality of data gathered and on how effectively we can analyze and interpret it.
+The success of this approach may also rely on the quality of data gathered and on how effectively we can analyze and interpret it.

 WHAT IS HiPPO EFFECT :